|

 visibility, equality, and celebration, take many forms,

-including parades and marches, cultural and educational
+including murals on walls and roads, cultural and educational

 events, banners and signs, storefront decorations,